 Catapult launch (up to 25G) and parachute recovery

-High precision take off and landing in adverse conditions.
+High precision take off and landing in adverse conditions, even if the platform is launched from a vessel.

 Precision altitude measurement for special manoeuvres

-By taking advantage of readings from a radar or laser altimeter unit or enhanced GNSS solutions (RTK, DGNSS), the autopilot is able to maintain accurate height above surface level, which is critical for low altitude operations such as sea-skimming at high speed.
+By taking advantage of readings from a radar or laser altimeter unit, the autopilot is able to maintain accurate height above surface level, which is critical for low altitude operations such as sea-skimming at high speed.

 UAV Navigation uses its own advanced Hardware In the Loop (HIL) simulator to minimize risk during the development phase of a project.
 A virtual model of the client's platform is developed in order to produce software specifically tailored to the aircraft’s flight characteristics.